ibtisdl/Amazon_Prime_DSHB/README.md

-# Amazon_Prime_DSHB
-Here is a README template for your Power BI dashboard on GitHub, explaining its components and purpose in English:

----

 # Prime Video Data Analysis Dashboard

 This repository contains a Power BI dashboard that provides an in-depth analysis of Prime Video's content, including both movies and TV shows, using data exported from an Excel file.